magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 *  `PHPStan` (^1.5.7 with constraint) [GitHub-35315](https://github.com/magento/magento2/issues/35315)<!--- AC-2876-->

 *  DHL Integration schema has been updated from v6.0 to v6.2.
-DHL is deprecated v6.0 <!--- AC-3022-->
+DHL has deprecated v6.0 <!--- AC-3022-->

 Outdated JavaScript libraries have been updated to their latest versions, and outdated dependencies have been removed.
 These changes are backward compatible. <!--- AC-2036-->